Breakthrough method for processing nanomaterials heralds advances in quantum computing, nanotechnology.

 Notable features of the crystals prepared by Kempa and his team include:

-- Their highly-uniform atomic structure and quality stems from the fact that they were synthesized as opposed to fabricated through the traditional methods of patterning and etching.
+- Their highly-uniform atomic structure and quality stem from the fact that they were synthesized as opposed to fabricated through the traditional methods of patterning and etching.
 The elegant quality of these crystals could render them more efficient at conducting and converting energy in solar cells or catalysts.

 - Researchers were able to directly grow the crystals to their precise specifications by changing the amount of phosphine.